kompjuteras/total_linux_hardening/README.md

 Some dangerous tasks from the role, worth to mention:
 - Kernel hardening
 - GRUB changes (like the setup of single-user password)
-- File system changes for many partitions (like /home, /proc, /boot, etc) with the new mount options
+- File system changes for many partitions (like /home, /proc, /boot, etc.) with the new mount options
 - Disabling of many file systems, like fat32, vfat...
 - Firewall will be configured to allow only ping and ssh
 - Forget simple passwords and root will not be able to log in any more
 - New umask values
 - Permissions will be changed on many sensitive files and folders
 - Many system users will be removed from the system or their shell will be changed
-- Removal of httpd, NFS, dovecot, NTP , smb, xinetd, vsftpd, FTP, etc...
+- Removal of httpd, NFS, dovecot, NTP, smb, xinetd, vsftpd, FTP, etc...
 - Many services will be disabled, like cups, smb, xinetd, anacron, NFS...
 - Removal and disable of bash history
 - Setup of session timeout